Cybergenik/hopper/README.md

 1. Clone project: `git clone https://github.com/Cybergenik/hopper.git && cd hopper`
 2. Build base Hopper image: `docker build -t hopper-node .`
-3. Run Master: `./examples/parse/docker/master_docker.sh`
+3. Run Master: `cd ./examples/parse && ./docker/master_docker.sh`
-4. Run Nodes: `./examples/parse/docker/node_docker.sh 1 10` (I'd recommend no more
+4. Run Nodes: `cd ./examples/parse && ./docker/node_docker.sh 1 10` (I'd recommend no more
    than 1x # of logical cores on your machine, any more nodes on one system and they just get throttled and competing for CPU time)
 5. Look at the nice TUI :>